 "Forming a one-person assembly line, Melissa Forkner Lesher works materials rhythmically, in systematic, repetitive ways to shape chaos into order.
 Productivity and efficiency are as integral to her process as are touch and intimacy.
 Always working alone, she begins each piece intuitively with the aim of transforming the material without disguising it.
 For her, making things is a way to connect with the generations of makers that came before her as well as those yet to come - it is an instrument to stave off loneliness and connect to the universe."

-- Betsy Johnson, curatorial assistant at the Hirshhorn Museum and Sculpture Garden.
+- Betsy Johnson, Assistant Curator, The Hirshhorn Museum and Sculpture Garden.

 Mel earned a BFA in painting and drawing from The Pennsylvania State University in 2011 and an MFA from The Pennsylvania Academy of the Fine Arts in 2013.
 She is the recipient of multiple awards including The Fellowship Juried Prize for outstanding achievement at The Pennsylvania Academy of the Fine Arts.
 She has served as a volunteer in the following organizations: The Penn State School of Visual Arts Alumni, The Art Alliance of Central PA, The Bellefonte Art Museum and The Rhoneymeade Arboretum and Sculpture Garden.
 In addition she is a contributing artist for The Jana Marie Foundation, Stomper’s Project: http://www.stompersproject.org/